Chinmay922/Autonomous-Lane-detection-Road-sign-recognition-and-VehiculCommunications-for-self-driving-vehicles./README.md

 For implementing these features we would be using ROS/MATLAB/Python whichever fits more convenient and less computationally expensive. for more help on working on these projects there are many courses on Udemy, Udacity, and Coursera but all working on different platforms and policies.

+# How to create, run the tests and perform functions

+# References

 # Dependencies